The Wink (Seinfeld)

 "The Wink" is the 114th episode of the NBC sitcom Seinfeld.
 This was the fourth episode in the seventh season.
 It first aired on October 12, 1995.
-In this episode, George's compulsive winking after grapefruit is squirted into his eye is subject to a variety of misinterpretations, Elaine dates her wake-up service caller and feuds with her cousin Holly over their grandmother's old possessions, and Jerry tries to conceal his healthy eating habits from Holly while dating her.
+In this episode, Elaine finds romance over a wake-up call, everyone misunderstands George when he develops an involuntary wink, Jerry fakes a meat-heavy diet to earn his girlfriend's respect, and Kramer sells a birthday card meant for George Steinbrenner.